 Are damaged areas on tomatoes due to dehydration, deficiency, or disease?
 Is it blossom end rot, sunscald, or buckeye rot?
 And what can you do about it?
 Let’s look at all three in more detail so you will know what to do if you see damaged areas on your tomatoes or peppers.

-If there isn’t enough water available to move the calcium to where it is needed, cell walls surrounding the blossom end of the fruit will collapse, creating a uniformly dark brown or black area ONLY on the lower sidewall or blossom end of the fruit.
+If there isn’t enough water to move the calcium to where it is needed, cell walls surrounding the blossom end of the fruit will collapse, creating a uniformly dark brown or black area ONLY on the lower sidewall or blossom end of the fruit.
 If you see blossom end rot, irrigate more heavily and more often.
 If the damaged area is lighter in color and higher up the side of your fruit, it may be sunscald.

 Buckeye rot symptoms

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
-These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!

 All